escalata/AMA/README.md

 - **Getting started**

-    - activate the previously created environment and adjust all config files
+    - Activate the previously created conda environment
+    - Make sure the csv_file and query_fasta is provided
+    - Adjust all parameters and paths in the config files

-- **Downloading**
+- **Partial Download**

+Running the download

 - **Processing**

+- **Full Download**